coenm/RepoM/docs/mdsource/_plugins.clipboard.action.include.md

-## sonarcloud-set-favorite@1
+## clipboard-copy@1

-Action to mark a repository as favorite within SonarCloud.
-This action requires the use of the SonarCloud plugin.
+This action makes it possible to copy text to the clipboard.

 Custom properties:

 - Name: The name of the item (required, string, evaulated)
 - Enabled: If the action is clickable (optional, boolean/string, evaluated, default true)
-- Project: The SonarCloud project key (required, string, evaluated)
+- Text: The text to copy to the clipboard (required, string, evaluated)

 Example:

-snippet: RepositoryActionsSonarCloudSetFavorite01
+snippet: RepositoryActionsClipboardCopy01